-The "Cabina" has a batterie dependent instrument lighting.
+The "Cabina" has a batterie dependent instrument and passenenger cabin lighting.
 The "N25" and "Plus Ultra" has on there instruments self lighting color, the are fluorescent.
 The begin to light after dark.

 No cockpit lights are available, only a flashlight, use "ALT + L" to enable/disable.